stevetodman/chd/docs/POLICY.md

 # Supabase Policy Reference

 ## Row-level security overview
-- Row-level security (RLS) is enabled on every user-facing table, including question content, responses, leaderboard data, and supporting lookup tables.
+- Row-level security (RLS) is enabled on every user-facing table, including question content, responses, analytics rollups, and leaderboard data.
 This ensures that PostgREST and RPC calls always enforce policy checks before returning or mutating data.【F:chd-qbank/schema.sql†L367-L384】【F:chd-qbank/schema.sql†L1070-L1073】
 - The helper function `is_admin()` evaluates whether the requester is using the `service_role` key or is mapped to an admin profile.
-Many policies defer to this helper so that administrators retain full access without duplicating logic across tables.【F:chd-qbank/schema.sql†L386-L398】
+Policies defer to this helper so that administrators retain full access without duplicating logic across tables, while students stay confined to their own rows.【F:chd-qbank/schema.sql†L386-L398】
 - Feature toggles such as the public leaderboard rely on `leaderboard_is_enabled()` to allow authenticated users to opt in only when the toggle is active, while still permitting administrators to audit data regardless of toggle state.【F:chd-qbank/schema.sql†L400-L491】

 ## Table policies